byronsharman/byronsharman.com/src/lib/assets/markdown/blogs/3l-update.md

 ---
-title: An Update on 3l
+title: An update on 3l
 published: true
 date: 1735498387
 description: The keyboard layout has served me well.